svn2github/nyquist/sys/unix/README.txt

 consumer-oriented computers do not have compilers installed by default.

+Note 2: There are two main unix versions of Nyquist: alsa and nonalsa.
-Note 2: Nyquist also assumes you have ALSA, the Linux audio system.
+The alsa version is probably what you want.
+This version uses ALSA, the Linux audio system.
 This has also become standard, but your machine might not have the ALSA development package (probably named libasound2-dev), so you might have to install it.
 If you find you are missing "asound", you are missing and need to install the ALSA developmnent package.
+The nonalsa version is a special version for Debian linux.
+The ONLY difference is that it omits -lasound from the link step, so it does not try to link with ALSA.
+I assume this works because the PortAudio library which is included in the Nyquist sources configures itself differently on Debian and doesn't need ALSA.

 After unzipping sources, type:

     gunzip nyqsrc3<nn>.zip
     cd nyquist
+    # In the following line, Debian linux users should
+    #   type "nonalsa" in place of "alsa":
-    ln -s sys/unix/linux/Makefile Makefile
+    ln -s sys/unix/alsa/Makefile Makefile
     setenv XLISPPATH `pwd`/runtime:`pwd`/lib
     make